keitamahomet/keitamahomet.github.io/content/projects/investment-optimization/index.md

   - R
 ---

-Mathematical optimization model used to determine the optimal investment allocation under constraints such as budget limits and return objectives.
+This project develops a mathematical optimization model to determine the optimal investment allocation under multiple constraints such as budget limits and expected return objectives.

-The project demonstrates how optimization techniques can support strategic financial decision-making.
+The model demonstrates how prescriptive analytics and operations research techniques can support strategic financial decision-making.

 <!--more-->